 Remember, the SSA determines if a person is eligible for SSDI benefits through an initial application, which briefly explains why a person believes that he or she is disabled.
 A person must be able to prove that he or she cannot work to qualify for benefits.

 If you have questions about applying for SSDI, call us today or visit our FAQ page.
-Do not hesitate to contact our Tulsa Social Security Disability lawyers for a free consultation if you need counsel for a SSDI application.
+Do not hesitate to contact our Tulsa Social Security Disability lawyers for a free evaluation of your case if you need counsel for a SSDI application.

 Troutman & Troutman, P.C. – Tulsa Social Security Disability lawyers